JohnstoneKats/SequencingDataAnalysis/M6A-seq/m6a_README.md

 ## Aligning Fastq Files
 Fastq files are then aligned to the mouse genome (mm10) using STAR.
-The resulting sam files are sorted, converted to bam and indexed with samtools.
+The resulting sam files are sorted, converted to bam, duplicates removed and indexed with samtools.

 You will need to run star genomeGenerate first to generate the reference genome, ensure ```--sjdbOverhang``` is set to fragment size - 1
 Reference files used here are the default reference files in /data/

 ```
 module load star